The Boyle Team

 In 2019 the Development Manager role evolved into the current Chief of Operations position, which has overarching responsibilities for all operational activities and reports directly to the board of trustees.

-With over a decade of experience working for various companies and foundations in Australia and New Zealand, he brings to the Trust the experience of working in tourism, sea kayaking off the coast of Otago and White Water Rafting the rivers of Canterbury and Otago.
+With nearly two decades of experience working for various companies and foundations in Australia and New Zealand, he brings to the Trust the experience of working in tourism, sea kayaking off the coast of Otago and White Water Rafting the rivers of Canterbury and Otago.

 He has worked with tertiary students at the University of Otago and more recently at the coal face with at risk youth from the Gold Coast in Australia before moving into management.
 His experience with groups of all types and his understanding of industry best practice, business and management processes ultimately ensure that the Boyle remains accessible to all that benefit from our future focused and responsive programmes.